Manage App Center Distribution Groups

 Distribution groups must be public to enable unauthenticated installs from public links.
 When creating a new distribution group, the options is available during the setup process.
 After giving your group a name, you can enable Allow public access.

-To make an existing distribution group public, open the distribution group and click on the settings icon in the upper right-hand corner of the screen.
-From the settings modal, you can enable Allow public access.
+To make an existing group public, open the group and click on the settings icon in the upper right-hand corner of the screen.
+Then enable Allow public access.

-As with private distribution groups, testers will receive an email notifying them that they've been invited to test the app and when a release is available to them.
-In order to access the app from here, testers will be required to login with their App Center account.
+As with private distribution groups, testers receive emails notifying inviting them to test the app and when releases are available.
+To access the app, testers are required to sign in with their App Center account.

-In addition to this, a public download link is displayed underneath the distribution group name at the top of the distribution group page.
-Anyone, including testers who aren't explicitly added to the distribution group, can access the release without signing in using the public download link.
+Also, a public download link is under the distribution group name at the top of the distribution group page.
+Anyone can access the release without signing in using the public download link.

 Shared distribution groups are private or public distribution groups that are shared across multiple apps in a single organization.
 Shared distribution groups eliminate the need to replicate distribution groups across multiple apps.
-With a few clicks, you can give a shared distribution group access to any combination of apps belonging to a particular organization.
+You can give a shared distribution group access to any combination of apps in your organization.

-Unlike traditional public and private distribution groups, shared distribution groups are at the organization level rather than the app level.
-Due to this, the steps to create one are slightly different:
+Unlike app-level distribution groups, shared distribution groups are at the organization level rather than the app level.
+To create a shared distribution group:

-- Login to the App Center portal, then select the organization to which you would like to add a shared group
+- Sign in to the App Center portal, then select the organization to which you want to add the shared group.

 Once you have a distribution group, click the group entry in the table to add testers and apps to the group.